Sanshain/preact-boilerplate/readme.md

 ## Features:

-- [x] rollup builder as the best production builder
+- [x] rollup builder as the best production builder (2.8ms cold build)
 - [x] preact as more optimal analogous to react library
 - [x] live reloading (450ms reloading)
 - [ ] xi-store as embed workspace